 Set a Waypoint by Projecting a Position

 This feature sets a waypoint at a point located a specific distance and bearing from a reference position.
-The reference position can be selected from your waypoint list, a map feature or from the Points of Interest list.
+The reference position may be a map feature or can be selected from your waypoint or Points of Interest lists.